SyncfusionExamples/How-to-prevent-overriding-of-existing-styles-when-selection-is-performed/README.md

  ```
  ![OverridingSelectionStyle.png](OverridingSelectionStyle.png)

-Take a moment to peruse the [Winforms DataGrid-Selection](https://help.syncfusion.com/windowsforms/datagrid/selection) documentation, to learn more about DataGrid Selections with examples.
+Take a moment to peruse the [WinForms DataGrid-Selection](https://help.syncfusion.com/windowsforms/datagrid/selection) documentation, to learn more about DataGrid Selections with examples.